 Hearing aids do not correct hearing.
 Instead, it helps to amplify sound.
 It amplifies sounds in ranges where you find it difficult to listen.

 Listening aids pick up ranges of sound other than human voices.
 It picks up environmental sounds such as bells ringing, birds whistling, wind blowing, and lots more.
 It is excellent for understanding distant conversation, for example, a discussion at a round table.

 The technology world is advancing, and so there are significant improvements in devices such as hearing aids.
+With the introduction of new battery technology, hearing aids that are rechargeable have become more popular than ever before.
 Although it improves audibility, it cannot filter background noises from speeches.
 Nothing is perfect, is it?
 Still, a listening aid can help to improve the quality of life in people with listening disabilities.

 It is a great device and is helpful in the lives of older adults.